 The New Hampshire State Park is in the heart of the White Mountain National Forest and is the home of the well-known Old Man of the Mountain.

-It’s the same ‘Great Stone Face’ which Nathaniel Hawthorne immortalized in his book.
-Apart from the spectacular sceneries, it’s one of the reasons why so many people visit the place.
+It’s the same ‘Great Stone Face’ that Nathaniel Hawthorne immortalized in his book.
+Apart from the spectacular scenery, it’s one of the reasons why so many people visit the place.

 The park features a unique pathway that starts from the Flume Gorge and ends at Echo Lake.
 You can ride the aerial tramway located at Cannon Mountain, hike on the Appalachian Trail, or bike on the Recreational Trail.